 Each developer shall be provided all the necessary geotechnical analysis from a consulting engineering firm on the current parcel of land.
 The geotechnical reports received by the consulting engineering firm shall be provided in the RFP package.
 If the selected provider decides to perform any additional geotechnical reports they will need to send copies of these reports to the tenant.
 All costs related to removal of environmental contaminants shall be borne by the developer.

 Site stormwater storage capacity shall be designed for the future building expansion, as needed.
 Roof stormwater must be drained through storm drain lines beneath the pavement to detention pond(s).
 Surface drainage of roof stormwater over the truck pavement is not allowed.
+Truck courts are designed to sheet flow to Level Spreaders in accordance with the Virginia DEQ stormwater and water quality requirements.

 In general, the building pad shall be elevated to allow for positive drainage away from the building on all sides.
+The design meets this requirement.

 Future Expansion – Provide separate alternate costs for sizing the site to allow for building and trailer parking expansion.
 Building expansion would be up to an additional 200,000 SF and trailer parking expansion would accommodate an additional 100 trailer parking positions.
-This assumes the site is large enough to accommodate these expansions.
+This assumes the site is large enough to accommodate these expansions The site is designed to accommodate and expansion of 291,600SF and the addition of 100 trailer drops and 64 additional dock positions.

 Erosion Controls

 Erosion and sediment controls and necessary storm water management will be constructed in accordance governing codes.
+Agreed.

 Controls shall include stabilized construction entrances, detention basin, temporary berms, culverts, traps, stabilization, etc., as required.